Domantas Sabonis NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- On defense the Warriors conceded 117.1 points per game last season, 21st in the league.
+- Giving up 117.1 points per contest last season made the Warriors the 21st-ranked squad in the league defensively.

-- On the glass, the Warriors allowed 43.3 rebounds per game last year, 15th in the NBA in that category.
+- The Warriors were the 15th-ranked squad in the league last year, allowing 43.3 boards per contest.

-- Allowing an average of 25.7 assists last season, the Warriors were the 15th-ranked team in the league.
+- Conceding an average of 25.7 assists last season, the Warriors were the 15th-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!